gerryd/cookbook/content/recipe/dishes/lasagna.md

 - melt some butter in a pot or high pan
 - fry the onion
 - add in the ground beef and pork
-- season with pepper, salt, orgegano and basil to taste
+- season with pepper, salt, oregano and basil to taste
 - bake until browning
 - add in the bell peppers
-- bake until done (use dashes water to release the browned bits from the bottom)
+- bake until done (use splashes water to release the browned bits from the bottom)
 - add in the pasta sauce
 - bring to a simmering boil
 - add in the mushrooms
 - simmer for as long as you like
-- for the best result, cool down and re-heat the next day
+- for the best result, cool down and reheat the next day

 # Assembling